-How to customize the look of Terminal
+How to customize the look of Terminal on Mac

-Many people use Terminal on their Mac to carry out the commands they want to use to make changes on their system, and by default it’s a plain white interface with black text.
-Because this is simply boring, we’re going to show you in this tutorial how you can colorize the Terminal window to look exactly how you want it to.
+Many people use Terminal on their Mac to carry out the commands they want to use to make changes on their system, and by default, it’s a plain white interface with black text.

-Why you should change the colors and customize Terminal
+Why customize Terminal

-If you enjoy the strikingly bland black text and white background for your Terminal interface, then by all means leave it alone.
+If you enjoy the strikingly bland black text and white background for your Terminal interface, then, by all means, leave it alone.

 On the other hand, I find it can be hard on the eyes.
 I’d rather look at something a little more pleasant, such as green text on a black background; not to mention, it reminds me of The Matrix.